-The Plan must be agreed with all parties involved and must clearly demonstrate the contribution each participant applying to AECS will make.
+The Plan must be agreed with all parties involved. it must list all participants and must clearly demonstrate the contribution each participant applying to AECS will make.

-You can apply for funding towards the cost of the plan, as explained in the Claims and Payments webpage .
+You can apply for funding towards the cost of the plan, as explained in the Claims and Payments webpage.